digital-fabric/h1p/README.md

 multiple `Cookie` headers will appear in the hash as a single `"cookie"` entry, e.g. `{ "cookie" => ['a=1', 'b=2'] }`

-### Handling of invalid requests
+### Handling of invalid message

-When an invalid request is encountered, the parser will raise a `H1P::Error` exception.
-An incoming request may be considered invalid if an invalid character has been encountered at any point in parsing the request, or if any of the tokens have an invalid length.
+When an invalid message is encountered, the parser will raise a `H1P::Error` exception.
+An incoming message may be considered invalid if an invalid character has been encountered at any point in parsing the message, or if any of the tokens have an invalid length.
 You can consult the limits used by the parser [here](https://github.com/digital-fabric/h1p/blob/main/ext/h1p/limits.rb).

-### Reading the request body
+### Reading the message body

-To read the request body use `#read_body`:
+To read the message body use `#read_body`:

 ```ruby
 # read entire body
 body = parser.read_body
 ```

-The H1P parser knows how to read both request bodies with a specified `Content-Length` and request bodies in chunked encoding.
+The H1P parser knows how to read both message bodies with a specified `Content-Length` and request bodies in chunked encoding.
 The method call will return when the entire body has been read.
 If the body is incomplete or has invalid formatting, the parser will raise a `H1P::Error` exception.